 Jackson School faculty represent a broad spectrum of social science disciplines.
-They are also associated with other departments in the College of Arts & Sciences and other schools and colleges at the UW, including the College of the Environment, School of Law, and the Michael G. Foster School of Business.
+They are also associated with other departments in the College of Arts and Sciences and other schools and colleges at UW, including the College of the Environment, School of Law, and the Michael G. Foster School of Business.
+Honors include:

 - 4 UW Distinguished Teaching Awards